seveibar/boxarmy/README.md

 ## Why?

-I wanted to build AI/computer players and experiment with some of the game settings of generals.io, but the game isn't currently open source.
+I wanted to experiment with some of the game settings of generals.io and maybe build an AI player, but the game isn't currently open source.
+Thus, boxarmy was created to allow for experimentation with various game mechanics and experiment with AI players.

 As I created the project I experimented with a stateless server approach to increase horizontal scalability.
 Hopefully the flexibility of the architecture will also allow people to build some really cool extensions/alternate game modes.